bpt26/parsimony/2_optimise_starting_tree/README.md

 * longer because I forgot to switch of ml branch length optimisation, and/or because it had TBR moves in as well (which never helped so I turned off)

+#### Note

-NB - the difference between UShER and IQ-TREE may at first seem a little odd.
+The difference between UShER and IQ-TREE may at first seem a little odd.
 Why don't both get the same parsimony score when they have the same SPR radius.
 There are two differences.
 First, UShER is doing one round (if I undersood correctly) of SPR moves, and IQ-TREE is doing 100.
 This should make UShER worse.
 But UShER gets a *better* score than IQ-TREE with a radius of 40 (294307 vs. 294519).
 The other difference is that UShER has 'true' polytomies.
 So a radius of 40 can trivially see through a large polytomy.
 IQ-TREE does not have true polytomies.
 Instead it has minimum branch lengths.
 This means that IQ-TREE SPR moves may not see through large true polytomies, simply because they are represented as randomly-resolved bifurcating trees.

 #### 2.2.4 Parsimony using the best ML tree as the starting tree